coder-girl-code/notemaster/README.md

 In the newly created `webapp` directory, there is a file named `requirements.txt` that lists all the necessary packages for running this web application.
 In the active virtual environment, install these packages using the following command: `pip install -r requirements.txt`

 ### 10. Flask Web App Configuration
 The primary file of your app is 'app.py'.
-The Flask App needs to be configured accordingly with the following commands.

-### Configure the Flask Web App
 To ensure Flask recognizes app.py as your primary application file, follow these steps:

-Open your terminal or command prompt.
+- Open your terminal or command prompt.

-Navigate to your webapp directory using the following command:
+- Navigate to your webapp directory using the following command:
 `cd webapp`

-Depending on your operating system, use the appropriate commands to set up Flask:
+- Depending on your operating system, use the appropriate commands to set up Flask:

 #### For Windows Users:
 Enter the following commands to set your FLASK_APP environment variable to app.py and to set your FLASK_ENV environment variable to development: